-As told by his son Alejandro R. Roces (who would later become a National Artist for Literature), the elephant created buzz not just in their neighborhood but in the whole of Manila.
+As told by his son Alejandro R. Roces (who would later become a National Artist for Literature), the elephant created a buzz not just in their neighborhood but in the whole of Manila.
 Still, others refused to believe it.
-They thought it was just a “goyo,” a local term which means somebody was playing prank on them.
+They thought it was just a “goyo,” a local term which means somebody was playing a prank on them.

 Soon, the elephant was christened Goyo, after the cold reception it initially received from the public.